nextmillenniummedia/next-sdk-android-example/README.md

 ***Current SDK version**:* **2.0.0**

-The documentation describes the procedure on how to integrate NMM in-app ads into your iOS applications.
+The documentation describe the procedure on how to integrate NMM in-app ads into your iOS applications.

 # Prerequisites